arthemus/pragma-brewery/frontend/README.md

 yarn start
 ```

 This module was built with the help of the standard `React` project generator.
-When you run it, you can access the application from the address `http://localhost:4000`.
+When you run it, you can access the application from the address `http://localhost:3000`.

 ### TODO

-1 - Improve the design part by providing a more modern look with more informations.
+1 - Improving UX design providing a modern view.